TeachmanLab/MT-Java/README.md

 Getting Started
 ===============
-This project includes the Project Implicit Player as a Git SubModule.  so you will need to initialize that submodule with the following
+This project depends on the Project Implicit Player.
+You will need to initialize that code base inside this one.
+Check the code out into PIPlayer directory as so:
-commands:
-$ git submodule init
-$ git submodule update
+$ git clone git@github.com:ProjectImplicit/PIPlayer.git

 Requirements
 ---------------